ReadAlongs/Studio/README.md

 ### Studio web application

 ReadAlong-Studio has a web interface for creating interactive audiobooks.
-The web app can be served by first installing ReadAlong-Studio and then running `readalongs run`.
+The web app can be served by first installing ReadAlong-Studio and then running `python3 run.py`.
 A web app will then be available on port 5000.

 ### Docker